felleslosninger/docs/_docs/Maskinporten/maskinporten_protocol_token.md

 #### Access token validation

-**The client and resource server MUST validate all responses from ID-porten according to the OIDC and Oauth2 standards as well as  practice recommendations from the IETF.**
+**The client and resource server MUST validate all responses from Maskinporten according to the Oauth2 standards as well as best practice recommendations from the IETF.**

 Access tokens must always be validated by the Resource Server / API before granting access.
 Clients should normally just pass the access token along to the resource server without any processing of it, however if any processing is performed, clients must also perform such validation.